-Post-grant Maintenance and Long-Term Care of Trees
+Post-Grant Maintenance and Long-Term Care of Trees

-For implementation projects that meet the criteria for benefiting a disadvantaged/low-income community or in-need educational facility and are determined by CAL FIRE Urban and Community Forestry Staff to be successfully completed, are eligible to receive up to two maintenance cycles (locally established cycle) of funding for ongoing tree care and maintenance in the post-performance period.
+For projects that meet the criteria for benefiting a disadvantaged/low-income community or inneed educational facility and are determined by CAL FIRE Urban and Community Forestry Staff to be successfully completed, are eligible to receive up to three years of funding for ongoing tree care and maintenance in the post-performance period.
 A maintenance policy and plan must be in place and be submitted for CAL FIRE review as part of a final report on the project and include evidence of adequate long-term care for all project trees.
 The plan must be approved by CAL FIRE prior to being eligible for this enhanced maintenance funding.
 Funds for this component can only be invoiced with the final invoice and are contingent on all other project deliverables having been successfully completed.